Strokes: What to Watch For and What to Know About Getting Care

 Non-modifiable risk factors are your gender, ethnicity, genes, and some environmental factors.
 Having some non-modifiable risk factors can alert you and your doctor that they need to pay more attention when your body is showing various signals.

-Is it True Stroke Patients are Getting Younger?
+Is it True, Patients with Strokes are Getting Younger?

 We have seen a trend that stroke is no longer a disease of old patients.
 In practice I see 20-25%, of patient population, that are now young patients under 50 years old.
 It is extremely common to have certain genetic disease or conditions that put you at higher risk of having a stroke when you are in your 30’s or 40’s.